TheBubbleDuck/guide-to-be-a-web-developer/README.md

 #####Documentation and Comments
 This might be one of those iffy's poeple may argue about, but overall documentation and commenting is important in all programming languages, technical skills, etc. It is what keeps collaboration and ease of access alive in development.
 Although this is probably never a mandatory anywhere, it is a great base skill set to have when developing.
 Starting out with the habit of commenting your code cleanly

+####Other Noteable Notes
+- Package Managment is very convenient and widely used.
+Learning [npm](https://www.npmjs.com/) & [bower](http://bower.io/) will help a lot when handling dependencies and building out applications
+- Node.js and io.js are powerful platforms for building applications and are common when using build systems
+- [grunt](http://gruntjs.com/), [gulp](http://gulpjs.com/), and [webpack](http://webpack.github.io/) are three very popular build systems.
+I am most familiar with gulp and just started (and very much liking) webpack.
+- Use [google](www.google.com) (yes, I linked to google.com =P ) and [StackOverflow](www.stackoverflow.com).
+Look up stuff as much as you need to see how other developers have solved issues.

+####Quick Start Ends Here
+The quick start may end here, but there is still much to learn.
+I'll eventually add more (to include a glossary) of topics and directional points like build systems, automation, package bundling, npm and more later.

+Once again, these are things that I have found to be helpful in my journey as a developer.
+This is meant to be as a reference point to help new developers with the question, "How do I start and what do I learn or do?".
+If you have questions, ask me.
+If you would like to add and modify this, feel free to make a PR!!